 - In Eragon, Eragon's gedwëy ignasia (Shining Palm, the mark he got from becoming a Dragon Rider) sometimes itches when... well, it's not clear what exactly triggers it, but being about to be attacked has multiple times, and having a werecat sneak by at the edge of Eragon's sight seems to have another time.

-- The live TV version of Spider Man redefined the Spider-Sense completely.
+- The '70s live TV version of The Amazing Spider-Man redefined the Spider-Sense completely.
 Instead of just the sense that something bad was about to happen, Peter would get the full-on Phoebe Halliwell/Cordy Chase flash (only conventionally shot with a red filter).
 This would be accompanied by a shot of Parker (played by Nicholas Hammond) standing still while his eyes flashed.

-- Curiously, while this was the only superpower she possessed in the film, the titular character of Buffy the Vampire Slayer did not possess this ability in the TV series.
+- Curiously, while this was the only superpower she possessed in the film, the title character of Buffy does not possess this ability in the TV series.
 One early episode played with it and featured Giles chastising Buffy about her lack of the intuition and the fact that she instead (correctly) deduces vampires based on their outdated wardrobe.

 - Although, it did carry over her premonition dreams, which was more of A Storm Is Coming type of thing.
 It featured prominently in the movie and the first season, then continued to feature, if not heavily then recurrently throughout the whole series.
 To name but a few examples, she mind links with Faith and has prophetic dreams while Faith is in a coma, She has a prophetic dream of the Gentlemen in Hush which actually helps her defeat them, and she sees the army of the First Evil's Uber Vamps.